Castle and Fortress Museum Tours

 Gravensteen, Ghent, Belgium

 The Count's castle in the centre of Ghent, built by Philip of Alsace in 1180 on the model of Crusader castles he had seen in the Holy Land, houses a museum of medieval instruments of torture and justice that is somewhat sensationalist in framing but contains genuine artefacts of historical interest.
 The more substantial collection is of arms and armour from the Ghent guilds and municipal collection.
 The castle's full circuit — moat, outer wall, inner wall, great hall, and towers — is accessible, and the view from the upper tower over the medieval city is among the best in Flanders.
+Adult admission is around €12; the castle is a ten-minute walk from Ghent Sint-Pieters rail station.
+Audio guides are available and well worth hiring — they supply the historical context that the sparse in-room labelling does not.

 Principles of Good Castle Interpretation